tmickleydoyle/github-collaboration-network/README.md

 ORGANIZATION - The name of the organization.
 This only works for organizations the user has is an active member.

+I have included the above information in my `bash_profile`.

 *******

 I am adding a Bernoulli Mixture Model to find the most likely people to include in a social group.